chintanbhargave/Python/Database/README.txt

-This program uses sqlite3 and psycopg2 library for sqlite and postgresql database operations respectively.
-Purpose is to get familiar with the sqlite3 and psycopg2 libraries.
+This folder consists of two file db.py and postgre.py. db.py has code which uses sqlite3 library for sqlite to perform operations on the database mylite.db. postgre.py has code which performs database operations using psycopg2 library for postgresql on the database created using postgresql.